Girlfriend (Matthew Sweet album)

 Girlfriend is the third studio album by American alternative rock musician Matthew Sweet.
-It was released on Zoo Entertainment in 1991.
+It was released on October 22, 1991, by Zoo Entertainment.
+The album was a commercial and critical breakthrough for Sweet, eventually being certified gold by the RIAA.

-The album was ranked at number 61 on Paste magazine's list of "The 90 Best Albums of the 1990s".
+The record features contributions from guitarists Robert Quine and Richard Lloyd, and was preceded by the title track, which became a top-five hit on the Modern Rock Tracks chart.
+Retrospectively, the album has been praised as a landmark of 1990s power pop; Paste ranked it at number 61 on its list of "The 90 Best Albums of the 1990s".

 Recording

 Sweet recorded Girlfriend in 1990, following his divorce.
 He later said to Rolling Stone, "It's funny how the album ended up showing everything I needed to feel.
 Everything I needed as an antidote is there."
 He told Entertainment Weekly, "People say, 'This is your big breakup record – will you still be able to write good songs?'
 I'm sure I'll be just as depressed at some other point in my life."

 The album includes guitar contributions from Richard Lloyd, formerly of the band Television, and Robert Quine.
 Michael Azerrad of Rolling Stone wrote of the sound: "Equal parts anguish and elation, the heavily autobiographical Girlfriend plays Sweet's impeccable pop sense of noisy, passionate guitar work, recalling the Beatles' Revolver, early Neil Young and Television."

 The album's production style was very stripped down and sparse, with wide stereo separation and no reverb used on any tracks.
 On some tracks, notably "Divine Intervention," the drums were highly compressed and panned completely to one side of the stereo spectrum, in a move reminiscent of George Martin and the Beatles.
 The individual musicians' tracks were recorded whole in a few takes, with the notable exception of Quine's lead parts, which were pieced together from multiple takes.
 According to album engineer Jim Rondinelli, "Bob would get something going in the first couple of takes, and then he’d get really down on himself and go through this incredible self-loathing.
 On the fourth or fifth take, all this additional fire and anger would come out, and he’d take it out on his instrument.
 Then he’d be emotionally and physically exhausted."